cyfrost/install-gnome-extensions/README.md

 # Install GNOME Shell Extensions
-A simple bash script that you can run to automatically downloading and install all the [GNOME Shell Extensions](https://extensions.gnome.org/) you want.
+A simple bash script that you can run to automatically download and install all the [GNOME Shell Extensions](https://extensions.gnome.org/) you want.

 ## Why?
 Setting up a new distro installation running GNOME desktop often involves installing some GNOME Shell extensions that you like or want.
 This script saves me time in that I just have to open the script once, input all the extension IDs, and everything else is taken care of.